golmschenk/rges_pit_pipeline_tools/docs/source/smce/basic_jobs.md

 ### Python version

-Bash is ok simple scripts, but as soon as any additional complexity is needed, using a language like Python makes things much easier.
+Bash is ok for simple scripts, but as soon as any additional complexity is needed, using a language like Python makes things much easier.
 Create a Python script called `wrapper_job_example.py` containing
 ```python
 import subprocess
 from pathlib import Path